Roast Turkey Thigh and Salad Wraps Recipe

 Creating a simple meal that all the family can enjoy together can often be frustrating and represent a bit of a chore as well as a challenge.
 Different tastes and preferences may well mean that some component parts of the meal have to be laid only on certain plates.
 The easiest way of addressing the problem is probably by putting all the assembled ingredients on the table in individual dishes and allowing each family member to help themselves to what they do or do not require.

 Unfortunately, preparing and serving a meal in this way can often generate a lot of additional work—especially when it comes to the washing up—and in practice may best be reserved for special occasions.
 That is why this idea of easy to prepare and assemble dishes, accompanied by a main ingredient and tortilla wraps, makes for a really simple solution to the problem, especially in summer.
 The idea is very similar to the concept of Spanish tapas, where a little bit is eaten from a wide variety of dishes served in small portions.

-- 1 (approx 3lb) whole turkey thigh, fully defrosted (if applicable)
+- 1 (approximately 3 pounds) whole turkey thigh, fully defrosted (if applicable)

 - 2 pork sausages